-This guidebook describes eight multi-day cycle routes in Spain.
+This guidebook describes 8 multi-day cycle routes in Spain.
 The routes include Bilbao, Madrid, Sevilla, Serranía de Ronda, the Sierras Grazalema, Morena, Gredos and Guadarrama, Sierra Nevada, the Pyrenees and Picos de Europa.
-The routes vary from short, introductory tours of three to seven days to two-week demanding tours for enthusiasts.
+The routes vary from short, introductory tours of 3 to 7 days to demanding tours of 2-weeks for enthusiasts.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.